bluewave-labs/checkmate/README.md

 ## 🛠️ Installation

 See installation instructions in [Checkmate documentation portal](https://docs.checkmate.so/quickstart).
-Alternatively, you can also use [Coolify](https://coolify.io/) for a one click Docker deployment.
+Alternatively, you can also use [Coolify](https://coolify.io/) or [Elestio](https://elest.io/open-source/checkmate) for a one click Docker deployment.
 If you would like to monitor your server infrastructure, you'll need [Capture agent](https://github.com/bluewave-labs/capture).
 Capture repository also contains the installation instructions.

 ## 🚀 Performance
 Thanks to extensive optimizations, Checkmate operates with an exceptionally small memory footprint, requiring minimal memory and CPU resources.
 Here’s the memory usage of a Node.js instance running on a server that monitors 323 servers every minute: